23LEGEND23/BasicCalculatorPython/README.md

 # BasicCalculatorPython
-Create a basic calculator using python__
+Create a basic calculator using python\
+Will create a better version with more functions and graphics in the future\
+If got time\